renepacchaux/huntington-bank-pavilion/README.md

 Two weeks

 ### Project goal
-What do event-goers make their goal when to figure out how to make overal experiences better by building on what makes them memorable.
+What do event-goers make their goal when figuring out that which keeps a concert memorable?

 ### Solution